-Make the stir-fry: Slice each zucchini in half lengthwise, then slice each half into 1/2-inch-thick half-moons.
+Make the stir-fry: Cut each zucchini in half lengthwise, then slice each half crosswise into 1/2-inch-thick half-moons.

-Drizzle the remaining 1 tablespoon of oil in the pan, spread the zucchini out in one even layer, and let cook undisturbed for 30 seconds.
+Drizzle the remaining 1 tablespoon of oil in the pan, add the zucchini, and spread out into one even layer.
+Let cook undisturbed for 30 seconds.
 Stir-fry the zucchini until browned and just tender, about 5 minutes more.

 Return the pork to the skillet, add the sauce, and stir-fry until the sauce is well-incorporated and the zucchini begins to look glossy, about 30 seconds more.
 Garnish with the scallions and serve over rice.